MariaMerkel/rdap-java/README.md

 ## Planned Additions
 - Support for commonly used extensions (see https://www.iana.org/assignments/rdap-extensions/rdap-extensions.xhtml)
 - Detection of excessive caches and circumvention of those (see RFC 7480 Appendix B)

+## Javadocs
+Javadocs for each version can be found at https://javadocs.maria.dev/rdap-java/.
+Javadocs for snapshots will be overwritten every time a new version of the snapshot is built.